luntergroup/smcsmc/docs/source/getting_started.rst

                 conda create --name smcsmc_tutorial
                 conda activate smcsmc_tutorial

-Once :code:`smcsmc` is installed, we can format the arguements detailed above into a dictionary.
+Once :code:`smcsmc` is installed, we can format the arguments detailed above into a dictionary.

 .. code-block:: python